Public Classes & Events

 “I find that White groups tend to use action as a bandaid to avoid sitting with the pain of what has happened.” – Jim Bear Jacobs, Co-Director for Racial Justice, MN Council of Churches

 We’ve all felt them: the urge to DO something about a situation and the need not to share our methods - from family recipes to successful work strategies.
-These come from White cultural norms that operate on a subconscious level.
+These come from dominant cultural norms that operate on a subconscious level.
 In leadership positions, there’s also external pressure to act fast and be the best.
-Yet, neither of these ways of being helps us build a new, antiracist culture.
+Yet, neither of these ways of being helps us build a new, inclusive culture.
 Beyond learning the skills of collaboration and reflection, we must unlearn what holds us back.

 In this introductory workshop, we will move our head-learning about collaboration and time for pause into embodied learning so that we can operationalize the things we’ve intellectualized.
 Join us to expand cultural understandings, and come away with increased stamina for holding difficult emotions, tools to move out of stuckness, and a keener sense of which cultural trait is most beneficial to enact in the moment.